-EDIT: I should have prefaced all of this with, wait a while before you start this process.
+It is VERY important to wait a while before you start this process.
 Allow yourself time to grieve.
 There is no time limit and no rush.

 This one comes from personal experience.
-We lost my dad in 2000, and mom just last year (2018).
+We lost my dad in 2000, and mom in 2018.
 It’s been up to me to clear out her house.
 She was extremely organized.
 Even after she had a stroke.
 She was also the queen of RE-USE.
 Everything she owned had a purpose or a place.
 She was an avid decorator and antique collector.
 Her (their) house is gorgeous!
 But there was a LOT of STUFF.
 In the process of decluttering, I found that my mom had kept nearly all my dad’s stuff.
 In trunks, stashed in dressers and nightstands, everywhere.
 In going through it all, I was not only mourning the loss of mom, but of dad too, again.
 She saved all the greeting cards throughout her lifetime.
 Letters, books, family heirlooms from her parents, dad’s parents, my brother’s and mine.
 She had a love of wildlife and architectural art.
 While their house afforded very few blank walls, as they are all windows, much of the artwork was carefully wrapped and stored under her bed, well over 30 pieces.
 Mom had expensive taste, so most of her stuff had some value...to the right buyer.
 We all invested in antiques over the years, hoping that they would increase in value, however, that has not necessarily been the case.